atr0t0s/leaderboard/README.md

 accounts, forums, and in-game purchases.
 At an even later stage, the possibility of cryptocurrency payments can come under consideration.

 The project runs on the Revel framework.
+First make sure you have Go installed and that your GOPATH is configured.
+Then install the revel command line:
+- go get github.com/revel/cmd/revel

+Then either
-- Clone locally and run with "revel run leaderboard"
+- git clone, make some changes, and run with "revel run leaderboard", or
-- Run from Github without downloading: "revel run github.com/violarisgeorge/leaderboard"
+- If you only want to test, run from Github without downloading: "revel run github.com/violarisgeorge/leaderboard"